VICTORNTA/coutnting_Cars_detection/README.md

-This Python script detects and couts the number of car in an image
+This Python script detects and counts the number of car in an image